Action on climate change – reducing our direct emissions

 Offsetting the carbon footprint of our direct operations

 When it comes to carbon emissions, we believe the best approach is to reduce first and then offset.
-With plans in place to achieve reductions in line with our science base target we have decided to offset our Scope 1 and 2 carbon emission in 2019/20 meaning we will be carbon neutral in our direct operations.
+With plans in place to achieve reductions in line with our science base target we have decided to offset our Scope 1 and 2 carbon emission as we work towards Net Zero.
+Through these offsets we are carbon neutral in our direct operations.

-Working with fellow B Corp Climate Care we will offset by funding a project that supplies new, efficient stoves to families in Kenya.
+Working with fellow B Corp Climate Care we offset these emissions by funding clean energy projects and a project that supplies new, efficient stoves to families in Kenya.
 The Burn stoves use 50% less fuel and reduce exposure to indoor air pollution.
 They are made locally, providing jobs and a boost to the economy.
 Each stove reduces CO2 by 1.4 tonnes a year.
 It’s a gesture – not a solution – to show our commitment to tackle climate change.

 You can find out more about Burn and their stoves here, and Climate Care here (they have a nifty carbon calculator that can help you work our and outset your carbon footprint if you’re interested!)